ski007/grubzilla/README.md

 <img width="300" height="120" alt="image" src="https://github.com/user-attachments/assets/25862e81-edb6-4a0e-9f64-465d326556a9" />

 After formatting the USB drive, copy the CloneZilla ISO image to the FAT32 partition.
+Partition label: CLONEZILLA.

-Partition label: CLONEZILLA Download :  https://clonezilla.org/downloads.php
+Download :  https://clonezilla.org/downloads.php

 Rename the ISO file to: /clonezilla.iso
-Note:If one of the partitions is not visible after formatting, disconnect and reconnect the USB device.
+**Note:** If one of the partitions is not visible after formatting, disconnect and reconnect the USB device.
 The program will update GRUB and create a backup copy of the 40_custom file in the user’s home directory.
 Configuring Additional Linux Systems
 You can then switch to another Linux system installed on your computer (if available).
 On the second system: